csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 money, you could lose almost _anything_, but you can always keep your manners.
 Always.

-I was so amazed that just being polite—something I know Naomi and I are as a matter of course—was so much to this guy.
+I was so amazed that just being polite — something I know Naomi and I are as a matter of course — was so much to this guy.
 What I see, and expect, as normal behaviour, was enough for this man to call up a friend and reign in a favour for two careless individuals.
 I was very proud of me and Naomi at that moment, but also really pissed off at all the rude people this guy must have to deal with